swiftlang/swift-evolution/proposals/0362-piecemeal-future-features.md

 For the language itself, `hasFeature` is the only addition, and it occurs in a constrained syntactic space (`#if`) where there are no user-definable functions.
 Therefore, there is no source-compatibility issue in the traditional sense, where a newer compiler rejects existing, well-formed code.

 For SwiftPM, the addition of the `enableUpcomingFeature` function to `SwiftSetting` represents a one-time break in the manifest file format.
-Packages that wish to adopt this parameter and support tools versions that predate the introduction of `upcomingFeatures` can use versioned manifest, e.g., `Package@swift-5.6.swift`, to adopt the feature for newer tools versions.
-Once `upcomingFeatures` has been added, adopting additional features this way won't require another copy of the manifest file.
+Packages that wish to adopt this function and support tools versions that predate the introduction of `enableUpcomingFeature` can use versioned manifest, e.g., `Package@swift-5.6.swift`, to adopt the feature for newer tools versions.
+Once `enableUpcomingFeature` has been added, adopting additional features this way won't require another copy of the manifest file.

 ## Alternatives considered

 ### `$X` instead of `hasFeature(X)`

-The original pitch for this proposal used special identifiers `$X` for feature detection instead of `hasFeature(X)`. `$X` has been used in the compiler implementation to help stage in Swift's concurrency features, especially when producing Swift interface files that might need to be understood by olde tools versions.
+The original pitch for this proposal used special identifiers `$X` for feature detection instead of `hasFeature(X)`. `$X` has been used in the compiler implementation to help stage in Swift's concurrency features, especially when producing Swift interface files that might need to be understood by older tools versions.
 The compiler still defines `$AsyncAwait`, for example, which can be used with  `#if` to check for async/await support:

 ```swift
 #if compiler(>=5.3) && $AsyncAwait